Mirror your device/computer screen to projector

 2. Mirror device, with these settings:

-Connecting projector to device/computer via wireless capabilities of mini projector
+Connecting projector to device/computer via wifi capabilities of mini projector

 For wireless connections in mini projectors that have that option, they can connect to most mobile devices and computers with the following steps.
-Wireless capabilities of projectors can often be flaky/unreliable, especially if wifi router is far from projector.
+Keep in mind wireless capabilities of projectors can sometimes be flaky/unreliable, especially if wifi router is far from projector, or if computer/device has very high resolution.
 Connecting by cable or chromecast/apple tv or other casting device, is more reliable if problems occur with wireless feature of projector.
+There is also a solution for using wireless connection on mini projectors if it freezes: Using extended mode to fix screen freezing issues when casting wirelessly from mini projectors.

-Make sure you are connecting projector to same network as you will be using with your device/computer, not a different band or variation on the network name.
-Some older projectors will not work on 5ghz band of a router, unless they were sold as “5G”.
+- Make sure you are connecting projector to same network as you will be using with your device/computer, not a different band or variation on the network name.
+(Some older projectors will not work on 5ghz band of a router, unless they were sold as “5G”.
+Yoton and Magcubic don’t have this problem they are 5G compatible.)

-The projector instructions will only explain how to connect to mobile devices, but the wireless connection works with Chromebooks or computers as well.
+2. Follow instructions in manual for screen sharing.
+The projector instructions will only explain how to connect to mobile devices, but the wireless connection works with Windows or Mac computers as well.
+(They don’t explain those steps because they don’t want to provide support for connecting to a computer.)

-One some projectors you may first need to select “Screen Mirroring” or “Cast” button on main projector menu before the following steps:
+- One some projectors you will need to select “Screen Mirroring” or “Cast” button on main projector menu first, on projectors with apps you will need to select “Applications” or “Apps” button

-For Macs: select “iOSCast” or “iOS Connect” or similar button.
-Then look for AirPlay (TV icon) in top menu bar towards the right side, click it and then select projector (may be called “Z-Cast” or “Y3” or similar).
+For Macs: select “iOSCast” or “iOS Connect” or “Airpin” or similar button.
+Then open Control Centre click “Screen Mirroring” and then select projector (may be called “Z-Cast” or “Y3” or “Mag” or similar).
+(On older Macs, look for TV icon in menu bar, and select that to look for airplay devices.)

-Windows 10/11 setup: Press Miracast/Android button on projector remote or button in projector menu, then press Windows Key and K (think of K for “Cast”).
-Then in the panel that comes up, select the projector, it may have name such as “Z-Cast”.
+Windows 10/11 setup: press Windows Key and K (think of K for “Cast”).
+Then in the panel that comes up, select the projector, it may have name such as “Z-Cast”, “Y3”, “Projector-7319” or similar.
 (If Windows key and K doesn’t bring up panel, your computer may be older and not have wireless display capability.)

 Connecting projector wirelessly to device/computer via Chromecast device